psaiz/opendata_content/DEVELOPING.rst

   $ git clone https://github.com/cernopendata/cernopendata-portal.git
   $ # Move to the directory of the content
   $ cd opendata_content
+  $ # The command line is a bit long: let's create an alias to avoid typing all of that
+  $ alias my_docker="docker compose -f ../cernopendata-portal/docker-compose.yml -f docker-compose.yaml"
+  $ # Make sure that the latest images are available
+  $ my_docker pull
   $ # Start the services
-  $ docker compose -f ../cernopendata-portal/docker-compose.yml -f ./docker-compose-curator.yml up -d
+  $ my_docker up -d
   $ # Create the basic structure
-  $ docker compose -f ../cernopendata-portal/docker-compose.yml exec -i -t web /code/scripts/populate-instance.sh
+  $ my_docker exec -it web /code/scripts/populate-instance.sh

 ..